baileyp1/PhylogenomicsPipelines/README.md

 ## make_species_trees_pipeline.sh
 ### Example of running make_species_trees_pipeline.sh
-A basic example is shown at the bottom of the command line help and can be used to build up more command options.
+A basic example is shown at the bottom of the command line help and can be used as a template to add more command options.
 A more extensive analysis is presented below (options for this pipeline in brackets) with jobs set to run via Slurm job manager on a High Performance Computing (HPC) Linux cluster.

 Build genes trees from sample fasta files, formatted as described for option -a, by aligning the input DNA sequence for each gene with UPP (option -A),  filtering out genes with low sequence coverage across the alignment (option -F), removing very rare insertions (option -K), building each gene tree with IQTREE-2 using the Ultrafast bootstrap option (option -q), using TreeShrink to identify unusually long branches in the gene trees (option -T), then collapsing nodes with bootstrap values < 30 % (option -L) before building species trees with the programs specified in option -s, first ASTRAL, then FastTree and RAxML are used to reconstruct a supermatrix tree built from a concatenated set of the UPP gene alignments:
 ```bash